 Why You Should Use GIS Analytics Instead of Common Sense

-While seasoned real estate professionals rely on their experience and knowledge to make good business decisions, in competitive markets like commercial real estate, guesswork is not enough.
+While seasoned CRE professionals rely on their experience and knowledge to make good business decisions, in competitive markets like commercial real estate, guesswork is not enough.

 Modern GIS tools process and compare a great deal of complex data very quickly, eliminating the need for time-consuming tasks like data entry, creating comparative frameworks, and making reports.